hdjebar/neo4j-yass-mcp/SECURITY.md

 ## Reporting a Vulnerability

-**DO NOT** open public GitHub issues for security vulnerabilities.
+**For security vulnerabilities**, please use GitHub's private security reporting:

 ### How to Report

-1. **Email**: security@yourproject.com (preferred)
+1. **GitHub Security Advisory** (Recommended):
+   - Go to the "Security" tab in the repository
+   - Click "Report a vulnerability"
-2. **GitHub Security Advisory**: Use the "Security" tab to create a private advisory
+   - Create a private security advisory
-3. **Encrypted**: Use our PGP key (available on request) for sensitive information
+   - This allows secure, private discussion with maintainers

+2. **GitHub Issues** (For non-critical security concerns):
+   - Use for security improvements or questions
+   - **DO NOT** disclose critical vulnerabilities in public issues

 ### What to Include

-- Description of the vulnerability
+- Clear description of the vulnerability
-- Steps to reproduce
+- Steps to reproduce the issue
-- Potential impact
+- Potential impact and attack scenarios
-- Suggested fix (if any)
+- Suggested fix or mitigation (if any)
+- Environment details (OS, Python version, Neo4j version)
-- Your contact information
+- Your GitHub username for credit

 ### Response Timeline

-- **Acknowledgment**: Within 48 hours
+- **Acknowledgment**: Within 72 hours
 - **Initial Assessment**: Within 1 week
-- **Fix Development**: Depends on severity
+- **Fix Development**: Depends on severity (critical: days, medium: weeks)
-- **Disclosure**: Coordinated after fix is available
+- **Disclosure**: Coordinated after fix is released

 ### Security Update Process

-1. We validate the report
+1. **Validation**: We verify and assess the reported vulnerability
-2. Develop and test a fix
+2. **Fix Development**: Create and test a patch in a private branch
-3. Prepare a security advisory
+3. **Security Advisory**: Prepare detailed advisory (CVE if applicable)
-4. Release the fix
+4. **Release**: Deploy the fix in a new version
-5. Publish the advisory (after grace period)
+5. **Public Disclosure**: Publish advisory 7-14 days after release
+6. **Credit**: Acknowledge reporter in release notes and advisory

 ## Security Features